krunal-test2000/CypressDemo/README.md

 ✅ Tests run in the browser(s) supported by Cypress (Chrome, Electron etc.)

-📋 One test spec per user flow makes tests easier to manage
+✅ One test spec per user flow makes tests easier to manage

+✅.vscode/ folder contains optional settings for navigation from feature files to step definitions.

+✅ Page objects are organized under cypress/pages/ for easier maintenance.

+✅ Use fixtures/ for storing reusable test data (JSON, etc.).